Live at Home: Three #1's + The First One Live

 Three #1's + The First One Live is a 2002 live EP by Nickelback.
 The EP was recorded live in Nickelback's home province of Alberta, Canada during the tour supporting their album Silver Side Up.
 The concert was in Edmonton on January 25, 2002, at Skyreach Centre.
 The concert contained an audience of 25,000 people, the greatest number of people to ever attend the arena.
-The EP was also in promotion for the bands home video Live at Home.
+The EP was also part of the promotion for the band's home video Live at Home.